cedvdb/x_router/README.md

 The canonical example of a reactive resolver use case is authentication.

-In the following example, when the authentication status changes, the XRouter will be notified of such a change and will trigger the resolving process will start again.
+In the following example, when the authentication status changes, the XRouter will be notified of such a change and the resolving process will start again.

 - If the user is authenticated he will be redirected to /home (if not already there)
 - If the user is unauthenticated he will be redirected to /sign-in (if not already there)